kaby76/AntlrVSIX/README.md

 ## Working on for next release:

+* Restructuring the code as a Language Server Protocol implementation with extensions for VS 2019 and VS Code.

+## New in v4.0.3:

+* Restructuring the code for options.
+* Adding in reporting of caught exceptions to server.

+## New in v4.0.2:

-* Update symbol table with new classes to represent files, directories, and search paths.
+* Updated symbol table with new classes to represent files, directories, and search paths.
 This will help support for better modeling of Java's ClassPath, Antlr's imports, etc., so that scopes can be cleared out quickly and easily when the sources have changed.

-## New in v4.0.2:

 * Fixing issues in stability with Antlr and Java files.
 * Fixing https://github.com/kaby76/AntlrVSIX/issues/23
 * Fixing tool tips and highlighting for Java.